 Often larger in terms of square footage, one-bedroom apartments feature the bedroom as a separate room.
 This is what primarily distinguishes one-bedroom apartments from studios.

-One-bedroom apartments have a separate kitchen, sometimes also a dining area, although in open-layout floorplans, the kitchen may not be separated by an entire wall.
+One-bedroom apartments, unlike studios, have a separate kitchen, sometimes also a dining area, although in open-layout floorplans, the kitchen may not be separated by an entire wall.
 Bringing friends over is less of a hassle when the bedroom is hidden from guests’ view.
 If having a separate space for you to sleep in is crucial to you, a one-bedroom apartment is a better option than a studio.

 What to choose?

-Both apartment types are budget-friendly options for people starting out on their own.
+While space is definitely an important factor, it’s good to take into consideration the costs that come along with renting an apartment.
+Both one-bedroom apartments and studios are budget-friendly options for people starting out on their own.
 One-bedrooms come at a higher price, but it’s not uncommon for them to be shared by two people.
-If that’s your case, it could mean paying less in rent than for a studio.
+If that’s your case, it could mean paying less in rent and utilities than for a studio.
 On the other hand, a studio is the option to go for if you prize living smaller, but in a better location.
-The choice is yours!
+The choice is all yours!